CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

  - There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - a regulated 5v supply must be used)
    - via a USB (printer cable type) connector -  N.B.
 If you look at the schematic, the data pins of USB connection are not connected.
    - Via power plug
  - The 7 segment displays and LEDs are connected through 74HC573 latches.
-This enables the 7 segment displays to be strobed for slightly longer periods and for all 8 data pins for PORTD being potentially re-used elsewhere (at the expense of tying up pin RA3 for "output enabling" and pins RC3, RC4 and RC5 for "latching" each of the the 3 x 74HC573 chips)
+This enables the 7 segment displays and LEDS can be be strobed or isolated if you want to re-use all 8 data pins for PORTD for something else (at the expense of tying up pin RA3 for "output enabling" and pins RC3, RC4 and RC5 for "latching" each of the the 3 x 74HC573 chips)
+ - Jumper J16 is used for when you use a LCD_128x64 only.
+The position of the jumper determines if a HIGH or LOW is to be defaulted to the PSB pin of the LCD_128x64 - it is set to HIGH as this sems ot be the default for most programs